Best Time to Visit Korea: Weather by Month and Season

 July

-Overview of weather in Korea in July: Despite the warmer temperatures, July isn’t a fantastic month for travelling around Korea.
+Overview: Despite the warmer temperatures, July isn’t a fantastic month for travelling around South Korea.
 The first true summer month brings with it uncomfortably hot temperatures and sticky humidity.
 July is the wettest month of the year in Korea.
-The heavy rain is brought on by the East Asian Monsoon that drenches the peninsula thoroughly.
+The heavy rain is brought on by the East Asian Monsoon and it drenches the peninsula thoroughly.
 The end of the month also marks the beginning of the region’s typhoon season.
-Unlike Japan or Taiwan though, most of South Korea tends to escape the most brutal of its wrath.
+Unlike Japan or Taiwan, though, most of South Korea tends to escape the most brutal of its wrath.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall